cyfive/poc-gitlab-users-crawler/README.md

 # poc-gitlab-users-crawler
 ## Disclaimer
-Use this script only authorized systems.
+Use this script only on authorized systems.
 Crawling user information may break you local laws.

 ## Usage
 Edit variable `gitlab_url` in file `gitlab-users-crawler.py` with target GitLab url.